DanCQ/Sine-Waves/README.md

 # Sine Waves

-Lines of colors forming wave like visuals.
+Lines of colors forming wave like visuals using HTML5 Canvas.

 <a href="https://sinewaves.pages.dev/">Sine Waves</a>